kevinhutton/build-at-scale-docs/source/index.rst

 Welcome to Build-At-Scale's documentation
 ==========================================

 Build-At-Scale is an end-to-end CI-CD framework from creating code repository to deploying builds.
-All these processes run as kubernetes pods and use persistent NetApp storage with NetApp Service Level Manager.
+All these processes run as Kubernetes pods and use persistent NetApp storage with NetApp Service Level Manager.

 The advantage of running CI process on NetApp for Business or Asset owner are –